Questions about this event?

 • If you plan to use slides for your presentation, there is a 7-slide maximum: 1 title slide, up to 5 content slides, and 1 references/acknowledgements slide.
 Do not exceed this limit.

-• Prepare your presentation for an audience of your peers and faculty members outside of your discipline.
+• Prepare your presentation for an audience audience of your peers, faculty and staff who may be outside of your discipline.
 To be an effective presenter, be sure to prepare for this target audience.

 • Practice your talk several times.
 Your presentation will be better the more you practice.
 Aim to practice enough that you can get away from prepared text and notes.